JayasriG/GraduateTrainingProgram2018/agile/problemset00/solutions.md

 Sprint planning-A team planning meeting that determines what to complete in the coming sprint.
 Sprint retrospective-A review of what did and didn't go well with actions to make the next sprint better.

-13)What is the difference between agile & scrum Agile-Set of principles and values that help in providing business value to the product owners Scrum-one of the methodology/framework that helps in implementing Agile
+13)What is the difference between agile & scrum?
+ Agile-Set of principles and values that help in providing business value to the product owners Scrum-one of the methodology/framework that helps in implementing Agile